Sports in Puerto Rico: Track and field

-The first event held at the Basilio Rodríguez Cruz Athletic Track, Carolina's running track, after its million-dollar recontrsuction after hurricanes Irma and María was the XV Spring Athletics Classic (Clásico Primaveral de Atletismo) a March 2021 Olympic and Paralympic qualafying event.
+The first event held at the Basilio Rodríguez Cruz Athletic Track, Carolina's running track, after its million-dollar recontrsuction after hurricanes Irma and María was the XV Spring Athletics Classic (Clásico Primaveral de Atletismo) a March 2021 Olympic and Paralympic qualifying event.

 A change in the qualifications for the athletic events at the 2020 Olympics by World Athletics, the sport's international federation, making the first criteria to qualify time or minimum marks, and the second ranking, was met with criticism in Puerto Rico.
 As most ranking events are held in Europe, making it less accessible from athletes from other continents.
 The ranking criterion is used to fill up vacant spaces.
 However, all four athletes whom met minimum marks, Jasmine Camacho-Quinn and Wesley Vázquez, Ryan Sánchez (the only debut in the quartet) and Andrés Arroyo, were all eventually chosen and partook in the subsequent Olympics, arriving on 25 July to the Olympic Village.
-The latter three all competed in the same event, making it the first time that Puerto Rico had three atheltes competing at the 800 metre event.
+The latter three all competed in the same event, making it the first time that Puerto Rico had three athletes competing at the 800 metre event.
 Nevertheless, other athletes, such as Rachelle de Orbeta, Luis Joel Castro, Grace Claxton and Ayden Owens failed to enter based on missing the ranking cutoff.

 Jasmine Camacho-Quinn, who had debuted at the 2016 Rio Games, competed in the 100 metre hurdle at the 2020 Tokyo Olympics, winning gold and setting an Olympic record, becoming the first Puerto rican to ever do so and the second Puerto Rican ever to win a gold medal while representing Puerto Rico.
 At 12.26 seconds, her personal best, she tied for the fourth fastest time in history.
 By winning the gold, she climbed to the top spot of the World Athletics Rankings in her event.

 During the 2020 Summer Paralympics opening ceremony, both flagbearers of Puerto Rico's delegation, Yaimillie Díaz Colón and Carmelo Rivera Fuentes, who competed in the amputee and intellectual disabilities classifications, respectively, were track and field athletes.